We need future literacy to survive.

 There is no reason we can’t be as ambitious about our own potential as we are about the potential development of AI.

-When I’ve spoken about this idea, I find people often get confused and think that their abilities are the same as their technology.
+When I’ve spoken about this idea, people often get confused and think that their abilities are the same as their technology, that their smartphones capabilites are their own.
+It’s easy for that to happen.

-We are not our smartphones.
-We do not get a system upgrade every few weeks.
-We do not increase our native abilities by orders of magnitude every year.
+Upon further examination, we do not get a system upgrade every few weeks.
+We do not increase our native abilities by orders of magnitude every decade.
 (This is a form of Group attribution error, a bias where we often mistake traits of an person, or in this case, technology, for traits of the group as a whole.)

 Independent of whether you love or fear AI, intelligence is the most powerful and precious resource in existence.
 As the most generally intelligent species on planet earth, humans rule, and we do so ruthlessly.